mapprotocol/docs/develop/chains-connect.md

 # chains connect

 MAP Protocol can cover different types of blockchains in a peer-to-peer trustless way.
-Presently, it has established connections with prominent blockchains such as Ethereum, BNB Chain, Polygon, and even NEAR—a Non-EVM chain.
+It has established connections with prominent blockchains such as Ethereum, BNB Chain, Polygon, and even NEAR — a Non-EVM chain.

 What sets MAP Protocol apart is its ongoing initiative to broaden its reach, actively seeking to integrate with additional Layer 1 (L1) and Layer 2 (L2) solutions.

-The table below provides an overview of the most recent advancements in chain connectivity, along with their corresponding light client contract addresses.
+The table below provides an overview of the most recent advancements in chain connectivity and their corresponding light client contract addresses.

 | Network        | Light-client on MAPO        | Light-client on Chain        | MOS            | Chain ID            | Status  |